 And why was this so?

-Now, this is the true exaltation – not the exaltation of the narcissists of today who descend into the depths of depravity exulting in their disordered passions, but the true exaltation which comes of the soul’s realization that “He has first loved us!”
+Now, this is the true exaltation – not the exaltation of the worldly today, but the true exaltation which comes of the soul’s realization that “He has first loved us!”

 And this merciful exaltation, this incomprehensible love of God for us, is in particular for the truly poor of spirit, and the pure of heart.
 Becoming the lowliest of men, He offers us the exaltation of the Cross, the triumph over sin and misery and we know that through this Cross, we shall by His grace and mercy rise again with Him and that is the true exaltation!

 But there is more, God with us, Emmanuel is Our Lord Jesus Christ, prisoner of Love in the Most Blessed Sacrament.
 Today, He suffers the sacrilege against His Sacred Presence as never before.
 St. Michael, the Angel of Fatima, the great warrior Angel of Peace, reminds us, in his three visits in 1916, of the importance of this reparation: